Scroll to top

 Lower-Risk Areas

-• First District (Innere Stadt): Historic and diplomatic centre, active police presence, managed security environment
+• First District (Innere Stadt): Historic and diplomatic centre with active police presence and a managed security environment.

-• Third District (Landstrasse/Diplomatic Quarter): Home to UN organisations and embassies, high security presence
+• Third District (Landstrasse and Diplomatic Quarter): Home to UN organisations and embassies, with high security presence.

-• Hietzing and Dobling: Residential HNWI districts, low crime rates
+• Hietzing and Dobling: Residential HNWI districts with low crime rates.

 Elevated-Risk Areas

-• Brunnenmarkt area (15th district): Elevated petty crime risk relative to the city average
+• Brunnenmarkt area (16th district): Elevated petty crime risk relative to the city average.

 Quick Reference